COSC481W-2021Fall/capstone-runtime-terror/README.md

 - [ ] Code doesn't conflict with other branches
 - [ ] No new bug is introduced.

-Commit Naming Conventions
+Commit Naming Conventions:
-Issue name_description of what was done
+**git commit -m issue_name: 'description of commit'**
+- issue_name: This should be the name of the issue you are working on.
+- 'description of commit': This should be a short description of what was changed in this commit.
+- Example: git commit -m Create_Task_Manager: Created connection to the database

 Branch Naming: Snake_Case (this_is_snake_case)